luokebi/Uni/Notes.md

 * Experts = bandit (but with less info?) - partial information (like reinformcement learning)
   * Bandit, you have to explore.
 * Upper connfidence bound (or UC tree) leads to? -> monte carlo tree search

+# UMM

+We define a memprocessor as an object defined by the four-tuple(x;y;z;)where x is the state of the memprocessor, y is the array of internal variables,z the array of variables that connect from one memprocessor to other memprocessors, and  an operator that defines the evolution